Nomad-Media/samples-python/live_channel/Readme.md

 >
 > For more information about the API call used go to [Deletes a live input.](ref:deleteliveinput)

-## Get Live Outputs
+## Get Live Output Profiles

-To get all live outputs, enter get outputs into the prompt.
+To get all live output profiles, enter get outputs into the prompt.

 ![](images/get-live-outputs.png)